2018 pay negotiations

 Following their consultative ballots, GMB members have voted to accept the pay offer and Unite members have voted to reject.
 However, Unite will not be taking any further action in support of their pay claim.
-So agreement has now been reached between the National Employers and the JNC Trade Union Side on rates of pay applicable from 1 April 2018 and 1 April 2019.
+So agreement has now been reached between the national employers and the JNC trade union side on rates of pay applicable from 1 April 2018 and 1 April 2019.
 Craft Pay Circular July 2018

-The Trade Union Side for Soulbury Committee, which represents educational improvement professionals, educational psychologists and managers of young people and community services employed by local authorities, have submitted a pay claim.
+The trade union side for Soulbury Committee, which represents educational improvement professionals, educational psychologists and managers of young people and community services employed by local authorities, has submitted a pay claim.

 Update – 15 August 2018

 We responded to the officers’ side (NEU, AEP, Prospect) on 18 July with an offer of 2% for 2018 and 2% for 2019 on all pay points on the Soulbury pay spines and allowances.
 We also agreed to further discussions on reform of the pay spines and terms and conditions on a without prejudice basis.
 The staff associations are now undertaking a consultation on this and we are awaiting a response which will hopefully be by the end of the month and which will led to a pay settlement.
 This will then be communicated to authorities and staff association branches.